-Feature tracking.
 Both correlation and gradient models are low-level in that they are based on local image intensity changes.
-One could imagine a different kind of system that locates features (more complicated than "pixel intensity", and conceivably quite complex, like an "apple") at time t, find that feature again a small time interval later, and from there computes the motion vector.
+While in one sense, these models use pixel intensity "features", one could imagine a different kind of system that locates more complicated features (conceivably quite complex, like an "apple") at time t, finds that feature again a some time interval later, and from there computes the motion vector.

 There is psychological evidence for both low-level (e.g. correlation) and feature tracking models.
-But the "features" may be defined rather generally, e.g. anywhere from luminance of a point, to "corner", to "apple".
-A fair amount of psychophysics went into arguing for two separate motion systems in human vision (Braddick, O. J., 1974), but later work has shown that the distinction is not so clear.

-Object tracking is an important problem in computer vision, where discounting view, illumination and occlusion has been taken into account (e.g. Isard & Blake, 1998; Hager & Belhumeur, 1996).
+But the "features" may be defined rather generally, e.g. anywhere from luminance of a point, "salient point", "corner", or "apple".
+A fair amount of psychophysics went into arguing for two separate motion systems (short-range and long-range) in human vision (Braddick, O. J., 1974), but later work has shown that the distinction is not so clear.
+From a computational perspective, simple features such as pixel intensities have been shown to be useful for short range motion, and computing dense flows; however, to deal with tracking motion of objects given abrupt changes in appearance, such as an object temporarily disappearing behind another surface, requires more complex features.
+An object moving over large distances and durations undergoes large changes in projected shape and intensity patterns.
+Accurate tracking requires taking into account changes in view, illumination and occlusion (e.g. Isard & Blake, 1998; Hager & Belhumeur, 1996).